top of page

 Holthoff cites Joan Mitchell, Willem de Kooning, Jaspar Johns and Christopher Wool as a triumvirate of artistic influences; to these one might also add Cy Twombly, although the absence of text- crucial to the semantic operation of that artist’s work- denotes an important distinction.
 By contrast, Holthoff’s paintings are more purely abstract.

-Hung portrait-style, these vertical images are leading us to reflect upon the interrelationship of subject, medium and process.
+Hung portrait-style, these vertical images are leading us to reflect upon the interrelationship of subject, medium, process and perception.
 As paintings they register in both directions- as markers of the artist’s material trace, just as they simultaneously summon something outside of themselves like illusion and space.
 Painting consequently assumes a more conceptual definition, hinging on a notion of confrontation between artist and canvas in which the distinction between subject and object effectively dissolves.

 While the intrusion of language provides the most evident marker of a conceptual turn in painting, its absence is not to say the medium retreats into itself.
 The paintings present here are works of expressive depth and formal intelligence, revealed through the skillful handling of color and balance of compositional structure.
 Each image offers a moment of reflection in which the eye is never still but rather dances from one event to the next; their verticality confronts us and we in turn peer inside and beyond their many surfaces.